Course Code: CHC43015

 Expected Study Hours: There are up to 1228 study hours for this course (including Vocational Placement), depending on your experience in the aged care industry.
 You may work at your own pace as an online training student and complete your course faster if you’d like!

-Assessment Methods: Assessment methods for this course includes a combination of credit transfer, knowledge assessment, case studies, practical assessment, and self-reflection.
+Assessment Methods: Assessment methods for this course includes a combination of credit transfer, questioning, product-based methods, portfolio, direct observation, and third-party evidence.
 These will give you maximum opportunity to develop your skills and knowledge in aged care.

 The Certificate IV in Ageing Support is made up of 18 total units.
 This covers 15 core units and 3 elective units, including the required electives to specialise in elderly or senior care.